veka0/lazurite/docs/project.md

 Platforms specified in project and material configs are very important during compilation.
 Think of project platforms as platforms that you wish to target with your project, while material platforms are platforms that a specific material can be compiled for.
 Project is compiled one material at a time.

-At first, lazurite loads and merges together materials from merge paths which have at least one platform from a list of `platforms` in project config.
+At first, lazurite loads and merges together all materials from merge paths which have at least one platform from a list of `platforms` in project config.
 Materials are chosen for merging if they have the same material name, if it's specified in material.json, otherwise they are merged if they have a base file name that matches folder name of the material in a project.
 Output material will always have the same file name as material folder in the project.

-If no materials with matching platforms can be found, it will instead merge materials with any platforms, add compilable platforms (platforms that are both in project and material configs) and remove any other platforms.
+If no materials with matching platforms can be found, it will instead merge materials with any platforms.

-If the final merged material doesn't have all compileable platforms, remaining platforms will be added to it automatically.
-So having vanilla materials for every platform is not necessary.
+If the final merged material doesn't have all compileable platforms (platforms that are both in project and material configs), remaining platforms will be added to it automatically, so having vanilla materials for every platform is not necessary and only one platform is enough.
+Any platforms that are not in the project config will be removed.

+As a result, final material will compile shaders only for platforms that are both in project and material configs and for the remaining platforms in project config, vanilla shaders will be used (if available in merge source materials).

 Then the resulting material gets additionally merged with any material data in the project material folder.
 This allows you to make any targetted changes that will overwrite properties of the final material.